Stray (album)

 Stray is the fourth album by Scottish group Aztec Camera, released in June 1990 on WEA in the UK and on Sire Records in the US.

 Stray was praised for its diversity of songs and styles, and for the assured nature of Roddy Frame's lyrics (which had been considered the weak-point of some of his earlier material).
-Its understated production was also received positively, particularly coming after the group's previous album Love, which sold well in the United Kingdom but had been criticised by some for being too sanitised and glossy.
+Its understated production was also received positively, particularly coming after the group's previous album Love, which sold well in the United Kingdom however, alienated part of the band's audience, who didn't respond well to the 'American' and 'sleek' production and soft soul leanings of many of the songs.

 Stray peaked at No. 22 in the UK Albums Chart.
-The single "Good Morning Britain", a collaboration with Mick Jones, reached No. 19 in the UK Singles Chart.
-The album peaked at number 107 on the Australian ARIA Charts.
+With the single "Good Morning Britain", a collaboration with Mick Jones formerly of The Clash, reaching No. 19 in the UK Singles Chart.